grammyjs/website/site/docs/guide/introduction.md

 Developing code under Deno is also a lot more fun.
 At least, that's our opinion.

-However, if you have a reason to use Node.js, for example because you already know it well, then that is completely fine!
+However, if you have a reason to use Node.js, for example, because you already know it well, then that is completely fine!
 We are making sure that grammY works equally well on both platforms, and we are not cutting any corners.
 Please choose what you think is best for you.

 ### Prerequisites for Deno

 [Install Deno](https://deno.land/#installation) if you have not done that already.
-When you have created your bot, for example in a file called `bot.ts`, you can run it via `deno run --allow-net bot.ts`.
+When you have created your bot, for example, in a file called `bot.ts`, you can run it via `deno run --allow-net bot.ts`.
 You can stop it again with `Ctrl+C`.

 Ready?